Banana Wars: American Fruit Companies

-Contract between the Honduran government and the American companies most often involved exclusive rights to a piece of land in exchange for building railroads in Honduras.
+Contracts between the Honduran government and the American companies most often involved exclusive rights to a piece of land in exchange for building railroads in Honduras.

-However, banana producers in Central America (including Honduras) "were scourged by Panama disease, a soil-borne fungus (…) that decimated production over large regions".
+However, banana producers in Central America (including Honduras) "were scourged by Panama disease, a soil-borne fungus (...) that decimated production over large regions".
 Typically, companies would abandon the decimated plantations and destroy the railroads and other utilities that they had used along with the plantation, so the exchange of services between the government and the companies was not always respected.

 The ultimate goal of the contracts for the companies was control of the banana trade from production to distribution.
 The companies would finance guerrilla fighters, presidential campaigns and governments.
 According to Rivera and Carranza, the indirect participation of American companies in the country's armed conflicts worsened the situation.
 The presence of more dangerous and modern weapons allowed more dangerous warfare among the factions.

-In British Honduras (now Belize) the situation was significantly different.
+In British Honduras (now Belize), the situation was significantly different.
 Although the United Fruit Company was the sole exporter of bananas there, and the company also attempted to manipulate the local government, the country did not suffer the instability and armed conflicts that its neighbors experienced.

+United Fruit Company (UFC)

+The most influential figure outside of the US government in Latin America during this time was the United Fruit Company.
+Led by CEO Samuel Zemurray who was known as the Banana Man used the United States Military to exercise his influence over Latin America for his own economic gain.
+The United Fruit Company held large amounts of land, railroads, and ports across Latin America which allowed them to essentially rule over these nations.
+By owning large amounts of railroads across the continent, the United Fruit Company was able to lower transportation costs and have an advantage over the other fruit companies.
+Zemurray followed a business strategy called vertical integration, which allowed him to control every aspect of the supply chain allowing them to maximize profits.
+The United Fruit Company and Zemurray left a lasting legacy on Latin America by using political influence as a business in order to achieve the business interests.

+In Honduras, the United Fruit Company actively supported another regime and with the help of the insurgents staged a coup in 1911.
+During this time Zemurray actively supported the insurgents with weapons and with the help on the US navy, led to the removal of Miguel R. Dávila, who was removed due to laws passed that hurt UFC's profits.
+Following the coup, former president Francisco Bonilla was reinstated as president.
+The new leader Bonilla allowed Zemurray to run his company as he pleased and made him in charge of the country's finances.